badara1981/Ex1/README (5).md

 ### :heavy_plus_sign: Task 2 - get the difference

-Your task is to write a Python program to get the difference between a two given numbers (prompted by user).
+Your task is to write a Python program to get the difference between a two given numbers prompted by user.
 If the first number is greater than second then calculate double difference between numbers.
 Otherwise calculate the **absolute** difference between numbers.
 Print out an appropriate message to the user.